juji-io/datalevin/doc/search.md

 proximity from a different perspective.
 In Advances in Information Retrieval:
 30th European Conference on IR Research, (ECIR '08), pp. 346-357.

-[5] Rasolofo, Y., & Savoy, J. (2003).
+[5] Rasolofo, Y., & Savoy, J..
 Term proximity scoring for keyword-based retrieval systems.
 In Advances in Information Retrieval: 25th European Conference on IR Research, (ECIR '03), pp. 207-218.